 IT infrastructure has become a critical component of today’s business world.
 As more organizations rely on computing power, storage, and applications, being without these mission-essential assets is an almost unfathomable thought, underpinning the importance of investing in disaster recovery.
-This glossary explores what disaster recovery is, why it matters, and what goes into developing an effective DR plan.
+This glossary explores what disaster recovery is, why it matters, and what goes into developing an effective disaster recovery plan.

 What is Disaster Recovery?

 Disaster recovery is the process organizations follow to reinstate their IT infrastructure after a disruptive event.
 Disasters take many shapes and forms and can include cyber-attacks, natural disasters, theft or sabotage, power failures, IT network failures, events affecting an organization’s reputation, and also outbreaks of diseases or infections that impact operations.
 Read more about ransomware disaster recovery and disaster recovery software.

 What is Business Continuity?